MOST READ TRAVEL

 Remarkable Wines in NYC and a Taste of Spain at Home

 Plus, fried chicken in Vancouver, green-tomato carpaccio upstate, and a sublime...

-A mint green bathroom perfect for lounging, a striking blue hallway peeking out onto vibrant tropical skies.
+A mint green bathroom perfect for lounging, a haunting blue hallway peeking out onto vibrant tropical skies.
 These are some of the unusual and charming inspirations Teklan Evelina Severin, also known as @Teklan to her thousands of Instagram fans, seeks to explore and document.
 The Swedish multimedia interior designer and photographer's striking colors and compositions have inspired a range of global tastemakers, from museums and galleries, to publications like AnOther Magazine, to the retailer Alternative Apparel, who recently commissioned her to work on a series of limited-edition graphic tees.

 Known for her jet-setting lifestyle and cosmopolitan eye, Severin modestly admits she comes from "a middle-sized Swedish town," and later came into her own after a move to Stockholm 15 years ago.
 Relocating for a bachelor's degree in interior architecture and furniture design, she later worked at a design firm for seven years, which she found monotonous and stifling.
 So, inspired by the newfound freedom and limitless creativity she achieved through social media, Tekla took the plunge into full-time freelance work, a journey that has brought her (and her followers) on a unique trip across the world and into some of modern architecture's most stunning spaces.